-Selkirk Island is the tip of a volcanic peak, rising sharply from the sea.
+How did these Karman vortices develop?
+Selkirk Island is the tip of a volcanic peak, rising sharply from the ocean, its steep sides critical to the formation of these vortices.
 Though covering only 33 square miles, the island rises over a mile into the sky.

 The whorl-cores were clear because the swirling pulled dry, clear air (from above or below) into the wet layer, a bit like the funnel formed when you stir up a pitcher of orange juice.
 These clear, spinning pockets trailed off down the “street” from the island like soap bubbles from a toy wand—drifting downwind, weakening, filling with clouds, and breaking up.

 Since its launch in 1999, Landsat 7 has not again seen such nice vortices over Selkirk Island.
 A single vortex formed on March 25, 2000, from a similar southerly wind, but then the pattern broke up.
 That morning the clouds were too unstable, as shown by the turbulent convection cells in the northeast.

 In its first year of acquiring images, the whole island was never visible to Landsat 7.
-Even on a clear day like November 18, 1999, the island's heat and elevation heave up damp marine air into the cold, until it reaches its dew point and condenses into a kind of permanent parasol.
+Even on a clear day like November 18, 1999, the island's heat and elevation heave up damp marine air into the cold, until it reaches its dew point and condenses into a kind of permanent parasol of clouds.
 This sometimes trails downwind a short distance on windy days, as on February 22, 2000.

 On November 10, 2008, the island looked a bit more like an icebreaker ship plowing through ice pack; no vortex street this time, but the effect the tall mountain island has on the clouds is clearly demonstrated.
 The February 14, 2009, image almost displays a vortex, but it didn’t quite form completely.

 The Landsat images that are shown on Earthshots are combinations of three different wavelengths of the electromagnetic spectrum.
 Typically, the images show a combination of visible and infrared light; therefore, they are false color images.
 When these wavelengths, or bands, are shown individually instead of combined, different details sometimes emerge.